cortexproject/cortex/docs/proposals/timeseries-partitioning-in-compactor.md

 #### Scenario: All source blocks are with compaction level > 1 and were generated by compactor without partitioning compaction

-If source block was generated by compactor without partitioning compaction, there should be only one block per time interval.
-Since there is only one block in one time interval, that one block would be included in all partitions.
+If source block was generated by compactor without partitioning compaction, there should be only one block per time range.
+Since there is only one block in one time range, that one block would be included in all partitions.

 ```
-Time intervals:
+Time ranges:
 T1, T2, T3

 Source blocks: